Differences Between Pin vs Pinless Moisture Meters

 Shop Wood Moisture Meters

-Pinless moisture meters generally operate at two standard reading depths: ¼” below the wood surface, and 3⁄4” below the surface.
-For most woodworking projects, like wood flooring or cabinets, or for building materials, these depths provide the necessary moisture content readings.
+Pinless moisture meters generally operate at two standard reading depths: ¼” below the wood surface and 3⁄4” below the surface.
+These depths provide the necessary moisture content readings for woodworking projects, like wood flooring or cabinets or for building materials.

-With pin moisture meters the moisture content reading is taken at the depth of the pins.
-That means if the pins aren’t inserted properly, the reading may not be accurate.
+With pin moisture meters, the moisture content reading is taken at the depth of the pins.
+That means the reading may be inaccurate if the pins aren’t inserted properly.

 As we mentioned above, the pins on pin moisture meters can, at times, be difficult to push into the wood.
 While this isn’t usually a problem with softer woods, it can become a real issue with hardwood species.
 This is often how pins end up bent or broken.
 (Longer pins are more likely to break during use.)

-When this happens, if you don’t have replacement pins on hand, you’re out of luck.
-Your meter is unusable.
+When this happens, you’re out of luck if you don’t have replacement pins on hand.
+Then, your meter is unusable.

 NIST Traceable On-Demand Calibrator Platform